Moomins07/100-days-of-code/log.md

 **Today's Progress**: Completed sub-sections 44 - 45.
 Coding Challenge #3 of this section and an introduction to Object methods.

 **Thoughts**: I found the object methods lecture easy to follow and did not find myself having to repeat many sections except to take notes.
 Whilst I left the lecture feeling confident, I would like to further my knowledge on object methods to solidify that knowledge.
 As for the coding challenge, I managed to complete all challenges without difficulty, however, I did find myself having to return to the video to clarify how I would insert certain data in a template literal.

+## Day 21: April 09, 2022

+**Today's Progress**: Completed sub-section 46.
+Iteration: the for loop.

+**Thoughts**: Followed the lecture without issue and found it to be quite straight forward, I had previously covered loops in a past course.
+I will continue to further research for loops to see further use of this particular loop.